AckerlyXu/heima/articles/hdinsight/hdinsight-release-notes-archive.md

 * **HDInsight available in new regions**:  We expanded HDInsight geographical presence to three regions.
 HDInsight customers can create clusters in these regions:
   * China East
   * China North
-* HDInsight version 1.6 (HDP 1.1 and Hadoop 1.0.3) and HDInsight version 2.1 (HDP1.3 and Hadoop 1.2) are being removed from the Azure Portal.
+* HDInsight version 1.6 (HDP 1.1 and Hadoop 1.0.3) and HDInsight version 2.1 (HDP1.3 and Hadoop 1.2) are being removed from the Azure portal.
 You can continue to create Hadoop clusters for these versions by using the Azure PowerShell cmdlet, [New-AzureRmHDInsightCluster](http://msdn.microsoft.com/library/dn593744.aspx) or by using the [HDInsight SDK](http://msdn.microsoft.com/library/azure/dn469975.aspx).
 Please refer to the [HDInsight component versioning](hdinsight-component-versioning.md) page for more information.
 * Hortonworks Data Platform (HDP) changes in this release:

 <table border="1">